 Dr. Cuesta is the Leader of the Ab-Elektro Group.
 The Group's webpage can be visited at:

-Dr. Angel Cuesta obtained his PhD in Chemistry in 1996.
+Prof. Angel Cuesta obtained his PhD in Chemistry in 1996.
 After finishing his PhD, he enjoyed three years (two of them with the support of a Marie Curie Training and Mobility of Researchers Fellowship) as a postdoctoral fellow in the group of the late Prof. D.M.
 Kolb at the University of Ulm (Germany).
 In July 2001 he was selected as Provisional Staff Scientist at the Institute of Physical Chemistry “Rocasolano” (CSIC) in Madrid, where he was promoted to Staff Scientist in December 2002.
-He was promoted to the Senior Scientist scale of CSIC in March 2010, and was appointed as Senior Lecturer at the University of Aberdeen (UK) in July 2013, where he was promoted to Reader in August 2016.
+He was promoted to the Senior Scientist scale of CSIC in March 2010, and was appointed as Senior Lecturer at the University of Aberdeen (UK) in July 2013, where he was promoted to Reader in August 2016 and to Personal Chair in August 2018.
 He received the CIDETEC prize for scientific research 2006, and was awarded a Visiting Professorship at the Catalysis Research Centre of Hokkaido University (Sapporo, Japan) in 2007.
-Since January 2017 he is Chair-Elect of Division 7 (Physical Electrochemistry) of the International Society of Electrochemistry (ISE).
+Between January 2017 and December 2018 he served as Chair-Elect of Division 7 (Physical Electrochemistry) of the International Society of Electrochemistry (ISE), and as Chair since January 2019.
 He served as member of the Editorial Board of Electrocatalysis (Springer) between 2010 and 2014, and since January 2016 belongs to the Editorial Board of the Journal of Electroanalytical Chemistry (Elsevier).

 The CIDETEC prize for scientific research is awarded yearly by the Electrochemistry Group of the Spanish Royal Society of Chemistry (RSEQ), and is funded with €6,000 by CIDETEC.